gracehoppercenter/ict/docs/f25/courses/itd110/goals/session36.md

 To save today, I've written you some starter code:
 <https://github.com/cj0ne5/cj0ne5.github.io/blob/main/practice/chocolates.html>.

+For classwork, fill in the rest of the chocolate box, using divs that you shape with code from <https://css-shape.com/>.
+There are a lot of boxes to fill, so feel free to add a big chocolate bar that spans a few boxes, and to repeat shapes.

 ## Homework
 No homework - have a great break =)